Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 When you arrive at the first intersection in Frixe, take the street on the diagonal, up the hill, shown in the photo below.

-Pass by a very convenient sheltered rest area with beverage vending machines, at about 15 kilometers total.
+Pass by a very convenient sheltered rest area with beverage vending machines, after about 15 kilometers total.
 Take note of this great area that would be a reprieve from the rain if you need it!
 We kept going.

 If you want to stay here there is a rural guest home called the Casa Ceferinos, about 1/2 kilometer to the east, off the Camino Finisterre to Muxía, in town.